216K1A0511/Bollinkala-Durgaprasad/python/python-projects/Level Mini Projects./Quiz Application/readme.md

 Feel free to fork and enhance the project—add new question formats, advanced features, or GUI components.
 Pull requests are welcome!

 ## License
-Below is a simple MIT License text for your "LICENSE" file.
-This license is widely used for open-source projects and allows others to use, modify, and distribute your code with minimal restriction.[1][2]

-***
 Copyright (c) 2025 Bollinkala Durgaprasad

 Permission is hereby granted, free of charge, to any person obtaining a copy